lala-data/cmustudent-repository/mentalhealth_part1.md

 "As an Individual,Inspite of uncertainties around the world because of COVID 19, I would like to remain positive by maintaining physical, mental, and emotional wellbeing so that I can overcome this situation gracefully.
 I can overcome this by keeping me informed through right sources, having an active lifestyle, following the prescribed guidelines from Government and seeking counselling if required."
 ![StoryArc](StoryArc.jpg)

+ # Topics addressed

 I would like to basicaly apprise the audience with the avenues that be be used to keep the mental health in the better shape:

-How physical health and activity will take of mental health?
+  * How physical health and activity will take of mental health?
-How can we improve it?
+  * How can we improve it?
-what are the ways to improve it? what are the ways to keep informed? what are the ways to keep socially connected?
+  * what are the ways to improve it?
+  * what are the ways to keep informed?
+  * what are the ways to keep socially connected?
-How to cope up with anxiety and depression because of lost job,health etc?
+  * How to cope up with anxiety and depression because of lost job,health etc?

 # Wireframe Mockup

 I did a wireframe mockup to better represent the story arc provided.Even though chart talks specifically to a COVID situation it is generally applicable to any crisis in the world.
 ![Mental Health wireframe mockup](Mockup-MentalHealth.png)

+# Visualizations
+More to come

 # Conclusion
-I tried different visualizations in flourish and tableau.For some of them I need to do transformations to get the plot right.
-Out of all charts I preferred Stacked Bar chart to be better visualization for the dataset provided.
-Also, Forecasting costs based on the trend will provide significant value to key stakeholders who are involved in healthcare domain.
+More to come